ruixiao24/ruixiao24.github.io/_pages/about.md

 I'm a fifth-year PhD student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
 I also work closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.

 My research interests lie at the intersection of ***security*** and ***mobile/wireless/sensing systems***.
 Currently, my work spans applications in wireless sensing, visible light communication, and cyber-physical security, with a particular focus on the innovative analysis of physical signals to drive advancements in these areas.
-I have published papers in several top conferences, including ACM MobiCom, MobiSys, SenSys, and USENIX Security.
+I have published papers in several top conferences, including ACM MobiCom, MobiSys, SenSys, NDSS, and USENIX Security.
 I received my B.S. in Physics with honors at Zhejiang University in 2020.

 # News
 - 11/2024.
 Our paper on WiFi beamforming feedback security is accepted at **[NDSS 2025](https://www.ndss-symposium.org/ndss2025/)**.